openservicebrokerapi/servicebroker/profile.md

   interact with Service Brokers to provision, and manage, Service Instances and Service Bindings.

-- *Service Instance*: An instantiation of a Service offering.
+- *Service Instance*: An instantiation of a Service Offering.

 - *Service Binding*: Represents the request to use a Service Instance.
 As part of this request there might be a reference to the entity, also known as the